danbev/learning-ai/notes/ggml.md

 through.
 In GGML the graph is created upfront before the actual operation is performed.

-The tensor struct also supports ability do generate dot draphs.
-GGML contains more than that but the tensor is one of the the basic structure.
+The tensor struct also supports ability to generate dot draphs.
+GGML contains more than that, but the tensor is one of the the basic structure.

-GGML files contain binary-encoded data, including version number, hyperparameters, vocabulary, and weights.
+GGML model files contain binary-encoded data, including version number, hyperparameters, vocabulary, and weights.

 So GGML is used by llama.cpp, and whisper.cpp.
-In addition GGML is what is the used by the Rust `llm` crate.
+In addition GGML is what is the used by the Rust `llm` crate, and also by llm-chain.
 So learning about GGML will help understand all of these project better.

 ### Memory usage
 We start off by specifying the memory that GGML will use.
 This is done by